mozilla/glean/docs/user/user/adding-glean-to-your-project/kotlin.md

 ##### Size impact on the application APK

-> The Glean SDK APK ships binary libraries for all the supported platforms.
+> The Glean Kotlin SDK APK ships binary libraries for all the supported platforms.
 Each library file measures about 600KB.
 If the final APK size of the consuming project is a concern, please enable [ABI splits](https://developer.android.com/studio/build/configure-apk-splits#configure-abi-split).

 ### Dependency for local testing